Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: Low-energy effective theory

-If one compactifies on a two-torus, then the resulting two dimensional theory is the ${\CalN}=4$ supersymmetric sigma model whose target space $\pv$ is the hyperk\"ahler manifold.
+If one compactifies on a two-torus, then the resulting two-dimensional theory is the ${\CalN}=4$ supersymmetric sigma model whose target space $\pv$ is the hyperk\"ahler manifold.

-It turns out to be quite useful to interpret the ${\CalN}=2$ theory on a four dimensional manifold $X$ which can be viewed as a two-torus fibration over some base $B$, as an effective sigma model with $B$ as a world sheet.
-In case where the fibration has singularities of real codimension one (for example, if $X$ is a product of a disk and a cylinder), then $B$ has a boundary, and the smoothness of the four dimensional field configurations translates to particular boundary conditions in the two dimensional sigma model \cite{Nekrasov:2010ka}.
-An interesting class of such boundary conditions come from the so-called canonical coisotropic branes \cite{Kapustin:2001ij, Kapustin:2006pk,Nekrasov:2010ka}.
-The algebra of the open string vertex operators corresponding to such a brane turns out to be the deformation quantization \cite{MR2062626} of the algebra of holomorphic (in the appropriate complex structure) functions on $\pv$.
+It turns out to be quite useful to interpret the ${\CalN}=2$ theory on a four-dimensional manifold~$X$ which can be viewed as a two-torus fibration over some base $B$, as an effective sigma model with $B$ as a world sheet.
+In case where the fibration has singularities of real codimension one (for example, if $X$ is a product of a disk and a cylinder), then $B$ has a boundary, and the smoothness of the four-dimensional field configurations translates to particular boundary conditions in the two-dimensional sigma model~\cite{Nekrasov:2010ka}.
+An interesting class of such boundary conditions come from the so-called canonical coisotropic branes~\cite{Kapustin:2001ij, Kapustin:2006pk,Nekrasov:2010ka}.
+The algebra of the open string vertex operators corresponding to such a brane turns out to be the deformation quantization~\cite{MR2062626} of the algebra of holomorphic (in the appropriate complex structure) functions on $\pv$.
 Remarkably, when $\pv$ is an algebraic integrable system in one of the complex structures, one can apply the fiberwise T-duality along the Liouville fibers, leading to the mirror perspective on the quantization procedure.
 First of all, in the case of the Hitchin system the mirror manifold turns out to be the Hitchin system for the Langlands dual group.
-In the general case the mirror ${\pv}^{\vee}$ of the original hyperk\"ahler manifold $\pv$ is also expected to be an integrable system.
-The mirror of the canonical coisotropic brane is believed to to be a holomorphic (in an appropriate complex structure) Lagrangian brane.
-In the case of Hitchin system this brane is the so-called brane ${\CalB}_{\CalO}$ of opers \cite{Kapustin:2006pk}.
+In the general case the mirror~${\pv}^{\vee}$ of the original hyperk\"ahler manifold $\pv$ is also expected to be an integrable system.
+The mirror of the canonical coisotropic brane is believed to be a holomorphic (in appropriate complex structure) Lagrangian brane.
+In the case of Hitchin system this brane is argued~\cite{Kapustin:2006pk} to be the so-called brane ${\CalB}_{\CalO}$ of opers, with evidence supported by exact computations in~\cite{Jeong:2023qdr,Jeong:2021rll,Jeong:2018qpc,Jeong:2020uxz,Lee:2020hfu, Nekrasov:2020qcq, Nekrasov:2021tik}.

-This approach to quantization of the integrable systems from gauge theories will be elaborated upon in \cite{NP2012b}.

-\section{The appearance of an integrable system}
+\subsection{The appearance of an integrable system}